 The Company filed a motion to dismiss in the Centre Water Board case on November 30, 2017 and a motion for judgment on the pleadings in the Gadsden Water Board case on October 25, 2017.
 Both motions argued that the courts did not have personal jurisdiction over the Company and that the complaints failed to state a claim on which relief could be granted.
-The Centre Water Board court denied the motion on May 15, 2018.
-On June 19, 2018, the Company filed a petition to the Alabama Supreme Court, seeking a ruling that the trial court erred in denying the motion to dismiss on the personal jurisdiction argument.
-That petition remains pending.
-The motion for judgment on the pleadings in the Gadsden Water Board case also remains pending.
+The Centre Water Board court denied one motion on May 15, 2018, and the Gadsden Water Board court denied the other motion on August 13, 2018.
+On June 19, 2018, the Company filed a petition to the Alabama Supreme Court in the Gadsden Water Board case, and on September 21, 2018, the Company filed a petition to the Alabama Supreme Court in the Gadsden Water Board case, seeking rulings that the trial courts erred in denying the motions on the personal jurisdiction arguments.
+Both petitions remain pending.